Help! Why Does My Air Conditioner Keep Turning Off?

 - Schedule AC maintenance every year

 Your air conditioning system uses quite a few electrical systems, each one of which can experience loose connections, bad wiring, and failures.
-Electrical complications are among the most common reasons for an AC shutting down suddenly—these incidents are often accompanied by a breaker trip, though not always.
+Electrical complications are among the most common reasons for an AC shutting down suddenly — these incidents are often accompanied by the air conditioner causing a breaker trip, though not always.

 Solving Electrical Problems